Contribute to our work

 Other opportunities

 Many of our areas of work involve working in partnership with the sector, particularly when developing new pieces of work and resources.
-While this is often done through our Advisory Groups and networks, there are often additional opportunities for engaging in short-term working groups, pilots, workshops or contributing views through consultations.
+While this is often done through our Advisory Group and networks, there are often additional opportunities for engaging in short-term working groups, pilots, workshops or contributing views through consultations.

 As and when they arise, these opportunities are advertised on our website, news articles and social media channels, as well as via targeted emails and via our NEON and SESN mailing lists.